Social

 Culture Champions Group

-Equitrans’ Culture Champions Group was founded in July 2019.
-The members of our Culture Champions Group are selected to represent each department and/or geographic location in order to solicit feedback and suggestions from employees across the Company.
-Based on information gathered from employees, members openly discuss ways to enhance and improve our workforce culture during their regularly scheduled meetings.
-Culture Champions Group leaders bring suggestions and solutions to our Chief Human Resources Officer and President and Chief Operating Officer for review and consideration.
+Equitrans’ Culture Champions Group was founded in July 2019, and included cross-functional members from various geographic locations.
+With the goal to solicit feedback and suggestions from employees across the Company, members openly discussed ways to enhance and improve our workforce culture during their regularly scheduled meetings, and Culture Champions Group leaders would bring suggestions and solutions to our senior leadership for review and consideration.
 Relevant management groups then implement the recommended action items.
+In early 2023, the Culture Champions Group transitioned to a Culture and Inclusion Council, with a focus on both culture- and inclusion-related initiatives.

 Lunch With Leaders

-Equitrans’ Lunch with Leaders program was developed from a Culture Champions Group suggestion.
-Our Lunch with Leaders program provides our workers a unique chance to speak about business concerns directly with executive level leadership and other Company leaders.
-Discussion topics are generally dependent on the leaders’ area of expertise, or often the discussions are scheduled as an informal meet and greet.
-While there is not a specified cadence, most leaders conduct sessions on a quarterly basis.
+Equitrans’ Lunch with Leaders program was developed from a Culture Champions Group suggestion and provides our employees a unique chance to speak about business topics directly with our Company leaders.
+Discussion topics are selected based on our leaders’ area of expertise, or are conducted as a simple, informal conversation with the leaders.
+While there is no specified meeting cadence, in 2022, many leaders conducted their sessions on a bi-annual basis.

 Virtual Meet-Ups

-Our Virtual Meet-Ups are an informal way for employees to connect and engage with coworkers on various topics of interest, regardless of location, allowing for a wide-range of employees to interact and learn from one another to foster a more inclusive environment.
-Virtual Meet-Ups are typically held on a monthly basis.
+Typically held monthly, our Virtual Meet-Ups are an informal way for employees to connect and engage with coworkers on various topics of interest.
+With a focus on “anything but work” these topics may include hiking, cooking, childcare/eldercare, vacation planning or anything that is of interest to employees.
+Regardless of location, this platform allows a wide range of employees to interact and learn from one another, fostering a more inclusive environment.

 Coffee Talks